hth313/boost41/doc/stack.rst

 ``STACK ERR``
-   this is given if you try to pop from an empty stack, or it is determined that you tried to pop something that is not the top stack element
+   this is given if you try to pop from an empty stack, or it is determined that you tried to pop something that is not the expected top stack element

 Functions
 =========